MohammadRokib/Security-System-GNS3/1. MohammadRokib/3. Installing GNS3 VM/README.md

 ![9](https://user-images.githubusercontent.com/60141836/209441450-47faa530-3035-4fc3-a96b-3a7d1cb44724.png)
 <br><br>

-Then GNS3 VM will import in VMware.
+Then GNS3 VM will be imported in VMware.
 Upon completing we will GNS3 VM in VMware<br>
 ![10](https://user-images.githubusercontent.com/60141836/209441451-0951088c-4ce6-4344-a0cd-4a5db9fecdbc.png)
 <br><br>

 Then I'll open GNS3.
-Here we can see there is only one option in Server Summary which our local pc<br>
+Here we can see that, there is only one option in Server Summary which is my local pc<br>
 ![11](https://user-images.githubusercontent.com/60141836/209441452-67893474-634b-4e1a-a1df-5a6f517c81b3.png)
 <br><br>